 Particular attention should be paid to the following components of a healthy lifestyle:

-exercise, walking.
+exercise, walks.

 The next factor in a healthy lifestyle is hardening.
-Almost everyone knows the saying: "The sun, air and water are our best friends."
-And indeed, the use of these natural forces of nature, the use of reasonable, rational, leads to the fact that a person becomes hardened, successfully resists adverse environmental factors - hypothermia and overheating.
-Hardening is an effective means of improving human health.
-The success and efficiency of hardening is possible only if a number of principles are observed:
+Almost everyone knows the saying: “Sun, air and water are our best friends.”
+And indeed, the use of these natural forces of nature, the use of reasonable, rational, leads to the fact that a person becomes hardened and successfully resists unfavorable environmental factors - hypothermia and overheating.
+Hardening is an effective means of strengthening human health.
+The success and effectiveness of hardening is possible only if a number of principles are observed:

 Graduality;